 - Non-participants of The First Tee of Silicon Valley Juniors must at least be in 9th grade and are only eligible to volunteer for PLAYer Part 1 classes, the entry point for our 1st grade and up participants.

-- Participants of The First Tee of Silicon Valley who are at the Eagle level AND at least age 13 may volunteer for PLAYer classes, the entry point for new participants including the Life Skills Experience curriculum with a special emphasis on the values of the game and basic golf fundamentals.
+- Participants of The First Tee of Silicon Valley who are at the Eagle Certified AND in 9th grade may volunteer for PLAYer classes, the entry point for new participants including the Life Skills Experience curriculum with a special emphasis on the values of the game and basic golf fundamentals.

 - Participants of The First Tee of Silicon Valley who are at the Ace or Albatross level may volunteer for PLAYer or Par classes.